minitage/minitage.github.io/source/spec.rst

 -----------

 They are rules, not just conventions, follow them or be killed.
+If you want a full review, just take a look to ``minitage.core/minitage/core/objects/minibuild.py``` regular expressions ;).
 Please not that your project name cannot contain "``-``" as it is used to generate eggs names.

     - Valid names: